satvi-vadgama/satvi-vadgama/README.md

-# Hey there, I'm Sattu 👋
+# Hey there, I'm Satvi 👋

 ✨ I'm a student, creator, and coder in the making!
 💖 Learning C++, Web Dev, DSA, and more!